deps/Berzerk/README.txt

 - Droids can shoot
 --- Just a placeholder until score is added (se note on score below in period 3)

-- Bullets are removed if touching a wall
 - Bullets kills player and droids

 - Draw Evil Otto